List of fountains in the Kansas City metropolitan area: Overview

 Fountain building and the use of decorative statuary exploded in the 1920s after developer J.C.
 Nichols used them extensively in the development of Country Club Plaza.
-The most famous fountain in Kansas City is appropriately named J.C.
-Nichols Memorial Fountain.
+The most famous fountain in Kansas City is the Mill Creek Fountain.
 The figures were originally created by French sculptor Henri-Léon Gréber in 1910 for "Harbor Hill", the estate of Clarence Mackay in Roslyn, New York.
 The four allegorical equestrian figures reportedly represent four great rivers of the world — the Mississippi River, Volga River, Seine River, and Rhine River.
 The work is enlivened by sculptures of little children riding dolphins in the pool surrounding the main figures.

 The William Volker Memorial Fountain includes the last sculptures by Swedish artist Carl Milles.
 The five-piece ensemble of bronze statuary shows Saint Martin of Tours, patron saint of France, on horseback, giving his clothes to a beggar surrounded by two angels (one absurdly wearing a wristwatch) and a curious little demon in hiding.
 The sculptures rest between two pools of water with jet sprays along Volker Boulevard, and sits above a dramatic three-tier, 28 ft waterfall into a basin on Brush Creek.

 The Eagle Scout Memorial Fountain was originally part of the Seventh Avenue clock created by A.A.
 Weinman for the Pennsylvania Station in New York City.
 When the station was torn down, Kansas City petitioned to obtain the clock sculpture and replaced its face with an Eagle Scout tribute.

 The Waterworks Spectacular has been dousing the outfield during baseball games at Kauffman Stadium for more than 30 years.